 - Why: Try to interpret the scene based on the observation.

 Would you like to improve/master empathy and also the other five stages of Design Thinking?
-Secure your seat in the Design Thinking: From Insights to Viability program, offered by Stanford Graduate School of Business Executive Education and delivered in collaboration with Great Learning.0
+Secure your seat in the Design Thinking Program, offered by Stanford Graduate School of Business Executive Education and delivered in collaboration with Great Learning.0